On this page you can read what EBN does with your data, how EBN protects it and how you can exercise your rights under privacy legislation.

 Why does EBN use your personal data?

 EBN also registers your personal data when you visit our offices in Utrecht.
 You must always identify yourself with a valid proof of identity.
 When visiting our offices, your details will be registered by EBN.
-Your personal data will therefore be stored for a longer period of time.
+Your personal data is not processed any longer than necessary for the purpose of this process.

 How long does EBN retain your personal data?

 EBN does not process your personal data for longer than is necessary for the purpose of the data processing.
 If you have registered to receive information from EBN and subsequently deregister, EBN will delete your data.
 EBN does not keep your personal data any longer than necessary for sending you the requested information.